Once You’ve Been Admitted

 Step 1: Sign up for Orientation

-There are two orientation options for transfer students: Summer Welcome and August Orientation.
+We offer three orientation options for transfer students: Summer Welcome, August Orientation and Winter Welcome.
 At orientation, students have the opportunity to learn about the campus, Mizzou traditions, services available to students, campus life, and living in Columbia.
-One of the most important parts of orientation will be your meeting with you adviser to register for classes.
+One of the most important parts of orientation will be your meeting with your adviser to register for classes.
 Students who don’t participate in orientation will not be able to register for classes until the week after classes start.

 - Summer Welcome is the more detailed program and provides more interaction between transfer students.
-Sign up for any of the orientation sessions.
+Click here for more details on Summer Welcome.

 - August Orientation combines first-time students with transfer students for a modified and more-brief orientation program.
-Register for August Orientation.
+Click here for more information on August Orientation.